ki-analysis/manifold-ga/readme.md

 <li>It has been noted that Synapse inserts '(*)' into some of the model filenames.
 This can be fixed by running
   <pre>>> fix_synapse_filename_bug</pre>
   Note that this has to be done each time new model files are downloaded from Synapse.
+  <p>Bug fixed by Synapse.
+This step is no longer necessary.
 <li>One prenatal visit, with a GUI:
   <pre>>> manifold_GA</pre>
 <li>One prenatal visit, without a GUI: